-Greek renewable energy projects on islands will be developed with ADMIE’s interconnections25.
-March 2020. / SEE Energy News
+Greek renewable energy projects on islands will be developed with ADMIE’s interconnections, SEE Energy News

 According to Greek Ministry of Energy, investors in RES project plans for non-interconnected islands, previously granted licenses incorporating the installation of cable interconnections, will be able to develop their renewable energy facilities and reserve capacities through interconnection infrastructure developed by electricity transmission system operator ADMIE.